WitekSynowiec/eth-project/README.md

 build and testing:
 Project contains google test files stored in lib folder.
 In order to start testing it may be necessary to add Run/Debug Configurations and set them to Google Test.
 In program argument field it’s recommended to type „—gtest_repeat=3”.
+The alternative option, is to set Run/Debug Configurations to CMakeApplication.

 In order to add new tests it is suggested to look into test.cpp file in which there are instructions.